geowarin/graphql-webflux/README.md

 a [spec to follow](https://graphql.org/learn/serving-over-http/) when serving graphql over HTTP.

-This is my implementation of this spec, it is fully tested and ready to be used in your application.
+This is my implementation of the spec, it is fully tested and ready to be used in your application.

 I hope it can serve as a base implementation if graphql-java's authors wish to support